kassumanete/wawasan-capstone-ml/README.md

 The server should then start in port 5000.

 ### Making a prediction
-SEND a get request to:
+Send a GET request to:
 ```
 http://hostname:5000/predict/supplier_name
 ```